 We did not go to Masai Mara which I had heard wonderful things about- it just wasn't on our itinerary.
 No rhino at Ngorongoro crater or on the Serengeti- not to say they aren't there, we didn't see them.

-On a side note: Botswana- Rhino are only on Chief's Island so we didn't see them on that trip since Chief's Island was not on our itinerary.
-12 months ago
+On a side note: Botswana- Rhino are only on Chief's Island so we didn't see them on that trip since Chief's Island was not on our itinerary. about 1 year ago